 But I’m ready to change all that.
-Finding the right book, is like finding the right plant, involves a little bit of magic, coincidence, and experience.
-Sometimes it requires us to simply relax, and enjoy the ride.
+Finding the right book is like finding the right plant: it involves a little bit of magic, coincidence, and experience.
+Sometimes it requires us to simply relax and enjoy the ride.
 Not all plants succeed, just like every book may not resonate, yet I’m learning to delight with every new discovery.

 Reading, like gardening, is more important than ever.
 What could be better than a place on the couch near an open window, or a screen porch with the smell of lilacs wafting in while lingering over a good book.
 Finding the time is the hard part.

-A few of my favorite titles from the Booktopia event:
+A few of my favorite authors and their titles from the Booktopia event:

-( Note: they link to Northshire Bookstore, our local family owned bookstore.)
+( Note: links are to Northshire Bookstore, our local, family-owned bookstore.)